vZome/vzome/docs/sharing.md

 of workflow runs.
 You can click on it and drill in to see the detailed build log from GitHub Pages and Jekyll, and find out exactly how you broke things.

+*For both of these purposes, it is a good idea to just keep a dedicated browser tab open on the Actions page, so you always know what's happening.*

 ## Customizing the Generated Page

 The second link in the `README.md` takes you right into edit mode for